also known as: T’koa, tekoah, Teqoa

 The people of this place are called Tekoites, Teko’ites or Tekoim.

-a town of Judah, about 12 miles south of Jerusalem, and visible from the city.
 From this place Joab procured a “wise woman,” who pretended to be in great affliction, and skilfully made her case known to David.
-Her address to the king was in the form of an apologue, similar to that of Nathan (2 Sam.
-12:1-6).
-The object of Joab was, by the intervention of this woman, to induce David to bring back Absalom to Jerusalem (2 Sam.
-14:2, 4, 9).
+Her address to the king was in the form of an apologue (allegorical narrative meant to convery a moral), similar to that of the prophet Nathan (2 Samuel 12:1-6).